MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/azure-synapse-analytics-implementation.md

 Use access control lists with [Azure Active Directory (Azure AD) pass-through in Azure Synapse Analytics](/azure/synapse-analytics/sql/active-directory-authentication#azure-ad-pass-through-in-azure-synapse-analytics) to manage access to the files in the data lake.

-We recommend row-level security and column-level security to restrict the data access on the tables in synapse SQL pool using security policy.
+We recommend row-level security and column-level security to restrict the data access on the tables in Azure Synapse SQL pool using security policy.
 Row-level security and column-level security is used at the database level and in addition to the database roles.

 For example, row-level security ensures that users in a specific data integration or data product only see their own data.
 Even if the table contains data for the entire enterprise.